karllark/dust_extinction/docs/dust_extinction/model_flavors.rst

 ==============

-   These models provide literature grain models interpolate between the computed data points.
+   These models provide literature grain models interpolated between the computed data points.
+   These dust grain models are based on fitting observed extinction curves and other observed properties of dust (e.g., abundances, IR emission).
-   Models are provided for the Milky Way for the X-ray to the submm.
+   Models are provided for the Milky Way calculated for the X-ray to the submm.

 .. plot::